Article by Professor Alistair Borthwick

 Furthermore, George Bidder was an entrepreneur who directed several companies, including the Netherlands Land Company and the Rock Assurance Company.

-Speeches: Left: David Cannon FICE; Right Steven Kent, Gt Gt Grandson of George Parker Bidder Unveiling by Steven Kent, with John Dodds (Edinburgh alumnus) looking on
+Steven Kent, Great Great Grandson of George Parker Bidder speaking with unveiling by Steven Kent, and John Dodds (Edinburgh alumnus) looking on

 George Bidder never forgot his origins, and was an early exemplar of a philanthropist.
 He supported the education of his younger siblings.
 In 1846, he donated £1,000 (about £120,000 in present monies) to establish the Jardine Bursary to the University of Edinburgh for the aid of poor students, the bursary named in honour of Sir Henry Jardine, who helped the young Bidder gain his opportunity to study at Edinburgh.